Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 For instance, this could be quite useful if you’re watching TV and you don’t want to disturb the rest of the house.
 There are other directional speakers out there, but Akoustic Arts is saying that competing speakers are much bigger.

-The startup plans to sell those speakers to malls, museums, hotels and event spaces.
+The startup plans to sell the speakers to malls, museums, hotels and event spaces.
 For instance, you could stand in front of a painting to listen to the description.
 Second, the company plans to integrate the speaker with various OEMs, such as TV makers.
 The company is looking for $3 million.

 Akoustic Arts is already talking with various partners, such as the Musée des Confluences in Lyon, Vinci, AccorHotels, etc.